ArgoCanada/argoFloats/README.md

 7. A label is drawn above the map, showing the number of profiles.
-This illustrates the use of `[[`, a generic R function that is used in argoFloats to access data and metadata elements in argoFloats objects, as well as things that can be computed from these elements, such as seawater density, etc.
+This illustrates the use of `[[`, a generic R function that is used in argoFloats to access data and metadata elements in argoFloats objects, as well as things that can be computed from these elements, such as seawater density, etc.  Use `?"[[,argoFloats-method"` to see the details of how `[[` works.

 8. `plot` is used again, to make a temperature-salinity diagram.